sled-rs/sled-rs.github.io/perf.md

   scan through the list and replace it with a compacted version, freeing the space used by the previous updates and base node, and removing any outdated versions / deleting items that had a tombstone placed in the update list.
-  Readers pay compaction costs, writers procede quickly.
+  Readers pay compaction costs, writers proceed quickly.
 * **R** + **M**: we trade slow writes for fast reads and low space.
   This is effectively how classic B-tree databases often work.
   Writers must take out a lock to update the tree node, and